You can have a great standard of living in Kuala Lumpur for not a lot of money.

 Mid-range – RM 74 – 140 per night

-This can get you quite a lot of options, from a one-bedroom suite in KLCC in a service apartment style, to free run of an apartment in the heart of the city center.
+This can get you quite a lot of options, from a one-bedroom suite near KLCC in a serviced apartment, to free run of an apartment in the heart of the city center.

 For this, you can get some really nice views and luxury accommodation, and some even come with Sky/Infinity pools so you can enjoy the beautiful city skyline.